efueger/framework/README.md

 In order to create a url using the `Route\Plugin`, e.g a view helper plugin, the first route must have a name that can be referred to as the base route, which is typically the homepage for `/`, e.g `home`, or it can specify its own, e.g `/home`.
 Child routes, except for the first level, will automatically have their parent name prepended to their name e.g `application/dashboard`.
 First level routes will not have the parent route prepended as it keeps their name simpler to use when specifying which route to create e.g `application` instead of `home/application`.

 The `controller` param must be a service configuration value (which includes real values) that must resolve to a callable type.
 In the example below, `@Home.test` will call the `test` method on a shared instance of `Home`.
-If no configuration for `Home` exists, a new instance will created but the `Home` class can not depend on any constructor arguments, otherwise a `Service` configuration is required.
+If no configuration for `Home` exists, a new instance will be created via [Constructor Autowiring](#Constructor Autowiring).

 Controller configurations that are prefixed with an `@` will be called as a plugin, so its `alias` configuration must resolve to a callable type.
 In the example below, `@blog:create` is an `alias` to a `Blog Create Event` and is triggered as an event instead calling a single method.